Žamila Kolonomos

-During the Bulgarian occupation of her home city of Monastir, Kolonomos joined the anti-fascist Yugoslav Partisan resistance.
-After fighting to liberate Macedonia, she returned to Monastir to find her entire family had been killed in an extermination camp.
-She moved to the capital, where she became a professor at the Ss.
-Cyril and Methodius University of Skopje and worked to preserve the language and history of the country's Jewish community.
+During World War II in Vardar Macedonia, Kolonomos joined the Yugoslav communist resistance.
+After the war, she realised her entire family had been killed in an extermination camp.
+Later she became a professor at the Ss.
+Cyril and Methodius University of Skopje and worked to preserve the identity of the country's Jewish community.
+Through her scholarly publications and memoirs, she played a significant role in the shaping of the Holocaust's legacy in the country.

 Early life

-Žamila Kolonomos was born in 1922 in Monastir, now Bitola, North Macedonia.
-She grew up in the Jewish community in the city, where her father was a bank manager.
+Žamila Kolonomos was born on June 18, 1922, in Monastir (now Bitola, North Macedonia) to Jewish parents.
+She grew up in the Jewish community in the city, where her father was a manager in the local branch of Banque Franco-Serbe (French-Serbian Bank).
 Her parents, Isak and Esterina Fransez Kolonomos, had five children.
-Her father was descended from Romaniote Jews.
+Her father was descended from Romaniote Jews from Ioannina in present-day Greece.
+The Kolonomos family had likely resided in the area during Roman and later Byzantine rule.
+In the early twentieth century, three brothers from the family settled in Monastir, home to an active Sephardi community.
+Her family was a prominent banking and trading family.
 The Kolonomos family was not very religious, although they celebrated the Jewish holidays.
 Living in a multicultural region, the family spoke Ladino, Greek, French, Serbian, and Turkish.

-In her teens, Kolonomos studied at the French school in Bitola beginning in 1940.
-She was a member of the Socialist-Zionist youth organization Hashomer Hatzair.
+In her teens, Kolonomos studied at the French school in Bitola, beginning in 1940.
+She was a member of the Socialist-Zionist youth organization Hashomer Hatzair (The Young Guard).